l3nz/cli-matic/README.md

 * Information on the app itself (name, version)
 * The list of global parameters, i.e. the ones that apply to al subcommands (may be empty, or you may skip it at all)
 * A list of sub-commands, each with its own parameters in `:opts`, and a function to be called in `:runs`.
 You can optionally validate the full parameter-map that is received by subcommand at once by passing a Spec into `:spec`.
+* Help under `:description` and `:as` keys - use a vector of strings for multiline help.
 * If within the subcommand you add a 0-arity function to `:on-shutdown`, it will be called when the JVM terminates.
 This is mostly useful for long running servers, or to do some clean-up.
 Note that the hook is always called - whether the shutdown is forced by pressing (say) Ctrl+C or just by the JVM exiting.
 See the examples.